Rove.me supports Ukraine 🇺🇦

 Horseshoe Canyon

 Horseshoe Canyon, located in 10 mi(17 km) west of Drumheller, is often called the Canadian Badlands.
 The canyon offers stunning scenery during the day.
-And at night it gets even better with an open view of the northern sky.
+At night, it gets even better with an open view of the northern sky.
 If you get lucky to catch the Northern Lights in such a place, it's going to leave lifetime memories for sure.